-James W. Fowler Co.
-(JWF) is proud to be a part of the award-winning Georgetown Wet Weather Treatment Station Project.
-According to the Institute for Sustainable Infrastructure, “The $250 million Georgetown Wet Weather Treatment Station (GWWTS) in King County, Washington, has received the Envision® Platinum designation for sustainable infrastructure, awarded by the Institute for Sustainable Infrastructure (ISI).
+JWF is proud to be a part of the award-winning Georgetown Wet Weather Treatment Station Project in King County, WA.
+The Georgetown Wet Weather Treatment Station (GWWTS) has received the Envision® Platinum designation for sustainable infrastructure, awarded by the Institute for Sustainable Infrastructure (ISI).
 The project demonstrates its delivery of environmental, social, and economic benefits to the community.
 The GWWTS is the third Envision-recognized project in Washington State and the first to receive the Platinum award.

 Constructed to control two existing sewer overflows, the project has the capability to treat up to 70 million gallons of combined rain and wastewater a day.
-It is projected the GWWTS will operate approximately 20 times per year preventing direct discharge of polluted runoff and raw sewage and allowing for cleaned stormwater to return to the river.
+It is expected the GWWTS will operate approximately 20 times per year preventing direct discharge of polluted runoff and raw sewage and allowing for cleaned stormwater to return to the river.
 The project improves overall water quality and habitats for the Duwamish River, a traditional fishing ground for the Muckleshoot and Suquamish Indian Tribes.